 First off, it’s important to learn your size even though that may differ from brand to brand.
-Once you understand your size in bottoms, tops, dresses, and your bra size, you can begin experimenting.
+Once you understand your size in stylish plus size jeans, tops, dresses, and your bra size, you can begin experimenting.
 Fit is personal, and sometimes fit is style.
 If you want to play around with rocking an oversized T-shirt as a dress or a knit top in a couple sizes too small and wear it as a crop top, go for it!
 What’s important is that you are defining your personal style and enjoying expressing yourself.
 But, if you don’t know how to begin, it’ll be hard to play with proportion and experiment with different sizes.

 Wondering about your Dia&Co size?
 Check out our size chart.